vikramsg/vikramsg.github.io/_posts/2023-05-19-blog_pandas_groupby_with_numpy.md

 argument of the function being passed, even though we are specializing that in the function arguments.
 So, we had to create a wrapper to make `y_values` be the first argument.
-We can of course use different functions if that is what we wanted to do.
+We can of course use different functions, if that is what we wanted to do.
 So that's it.
 We have implemented the same functionality.
 But why do this?
-That takes us to.... benchmarking.
+This brings us to.... benchmarking.

 ## Benchmarking